-Loch Lomond Walks, Trails & Balloch Hiking Routes
+Local Loch Lomond Walks, Trails & Hikes From Balloch

-Take one step out the door of your luxury lodge at the Cameron Lodges resort and you’ll find yourself with the perfect walk no matter what direction you go in.
+Take one step out the door of your luxury lodge at the Cameron Lodges resort and you’ll find yourself with the perfect Loch Lomond walking trail no matter which direction you choose.

-If you like going for a gentle walk, just head down to the loch’s edge from your lodge and take in the sights of Cameron Bay and Duck Bay Marina.
+If you like going for a gentle stroll or easy walk in Loch Lomond, just head down to the loch’s edge from your lodge and take in the sights of Cameron Bay and Duck Bay Marina.

 However, if you would like something slightly more adventurous then you’re in luck as the Loch Lomond area is famous for having some of the best walking trails and routes in the UK.
-Whether you take a stroll by the loch for half an hour or embark on a hike amongst the Bens, you’re sure to find an unspoilt view.
+Whether you take a stroll through the forest following one of the local walking paths or embark on a hike amongst the Bens, you’re sure to find an unspoilt view.

 You don’t even have to be an overly experienced hillwalker to take in some of the very best views.
-We’ve listed some of the slightly easier hiking routes below:
+We’ve listed some our favourite local walks and hikes near Loch Lomond below:

 One of the easier munros, Ben Lomond, is located in Loch Lomond with the Trossachs National Park on the eastern shore of the loch.
 It’s almost 1,000 metres in height however, it’s fairly easy to navigate and not too difficult for a novice walker.
 The fantastic views of the Loch and the park from the top definitely make this hike worthwhile.
 To begin your route, head for the Rowardennan car park.
 If you’re looking to escape for some peace and quiet though, it might not be quite what you’re after as it’s one of Scotland’s most popular hills.

 Another popular walk that provides great views over Loch Lomond is Conic Hill, which is located above Balmaha.
+Conic Hill is the perfect hiking option for those short on time wishing to enjoy a breath of fresh air or those with children, as the gradual incline makes for a more leisurely walk, affording the most beautiful views across Loch Lomond throughout the ascent and descent.
 Hikers can reach it from the Balmaha Car Park and from there, the directions are well signposted – just go through the Balmaha plantation where you’ll find the wooden steps to take you to the hill.
 This climb is much shorter than Ben Lomond with just 361 metres to the summit and visitors can find some exquisite views about halfway up after about 20 – 30 minutes of walking.
 This walk is also part of the world famous trail, The West Highland Way, so you’ll see others continuing their walk along to Milton of Buchanan.
 The more popular suggestion is to descend the same way you went up.